Publish with Us

 Taslima Nasrin

-Living in exile, Taslima Nasrin is one of the world's most well-regarded writers, a secular humanist who has been subjected to forced banishment and multiple fatwas.
-Her writings have been deemed controversial time and again because of their unflinching preoccupation with gender, community and identity.
-Her widely celebrated books include Lajja, Split: A Life, My Girlhood, Exile and French Lover and others.
+Taslima Nasrin is an eminent writer and secular humanist who has been subjected to forced banishment and multiple fatwas.
+Her writings have been deemed controversial time and again because of their unflinching preoccupation with gender and communal politics.
+She has been living in exile since 1994.

 Split